-and were thus regarded as representing the former kingdom, turned county, of Essex for centuries.
+published in 1675 and have subsequently been regarded as the emblem of the kingdom, turned county, of Essex for centuries.
 This is acknowledged by heraldist Arthur Charles Fox-Davies, in his 1915 work ‘The Book of Public Arms”

 which also includes an image of the emblem

 As they had already been in the public domain, well before the creation of the council, however, an armorial banner formed from these anciently attributed arms could not be restricted to the council’s use but as with the arms from which it was derived, represented the whole county as an entity.
-The armorial banner was, therefore, the county flag.
+In the twenty-first century therefore the Flag Institute accepted that the armorial banner of the shield bearing the three seaxes, was the county flag.
 Interestingly, the Essex council arms feature no supporters, crest, motto or other adornments typical of a heraldic award, the plain decorated shield, of ancient renown, being used alone.
 Such plain arms are a rarity in heraldry and usually typify arms of antiquity before the development of such additional features.

 The depiction of the blades themselves seems to have evolved over the years.
 Whilst some assert that the notches seen on the blades in the Essex flag were used to prise open oysters, a common food on the county’s coast, they are not present on existing seaxes, such as this one